hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 TODO:
 - [x] Test with local node using smaller defaults for retain/prune window
 - [ ] Add feature toggle
-- [ ] Feasibility of streaming all trie logs on startup?
+- [x] Feasibility of streaming all trie logs on startup?
+Edit: Based on [test results below](https://github.com/hyperledger/besu/pull/6026#issuecomment-1763991623) it's probably not feasible to stream all in one go for nodes with a large backlog of trielogs
-- [ ] Test on real nodes using current defaults: retain latest 512 blocks; backlog prune window of 1000 blocks;
+- [x] Test on real nodes using current defaults: retain latest 512 blocks; backlog prune window of 1000 blocks;
 - [ ] Consider an option to only prune forks
 - [ ] Consider using safeBlock instead of 512 layers to retain
   - would be a nice strategy to prune only blocks older than RETAINED_LAYERS that have a subsequent finalized blockhash